Tag Archives: shady city

 Susie frowned.
 “You mean Julia?
 Yeah.
 She’s my friend.
 She gave me a room in the farmhouse all to myself.”

 “Cool,” Buddy replied.
-“If you talk me up to her and tell her what a stand up guy I am I’ll make it worth your while.”
+“If you talk me up to her and tell her what a stand up guy I am I’ll totally make it worth your while.”

 Susie grinned.
 Her full cheeks reddened.
 “You fancy her?”
 She put to the Kappa So leader.